cwensel/cascading/README.md

 ### Apache Kafka Tap

-A full features Tap that can both read and write data from, to, and between Apache Kafka topics/queues.
+A full featured Tap that can both read and write data from, to, and between Apache Kafka topics/queues.

 See the `cascading-local-kafka` sub-project for details.